Can a family already in France benefit from family reunification?

 Other nationality

+The applicant foreigner must have been legally resident in France for at least 18 months.
+The applicant foreigner must have a residence card of at least 1 year (or the receipt of the application for renewal of his residence permit).
 This is particularly the case when the beneficiary spouse stays in France under the status of employee, temporary worker, of student or visitor.

-If family reunification is granted, the beneficiary spouse and adult children receive a temporary residence card private and family life (valid for 1 year).
+If family reunification is granted, the beneficiary spouse and adult children receive a temporary residence card private and family life valid for 1 year.

 Minor children receive a minor foreigner movement document.